Section 172(1) Statements

 Section 172 of the Companies Act 2006 (the “Act”) requires Directors to take into consideration the interests of stakeholders in their decision-making having regard to the matters set out in Section 172(1)(a)-(f) of the Act.
 The following section sets out how the Directors have engaged with the Company’s stakeholders during the year.

-The Company is wholly owned by BNP Paribas S.A, and the Directors consider the impact of the Company’s activities on its parent.
+The Company is wholly owned by BNP Paribas S.A, (“the Group”) and the Directors consider the impact of the Company’s activities on its parent.
 Any decisions taken will be aligned to the strategy and standards of the Group and be made in the best interests of all stakeholders.
 Impacts of any decisions will be determined through ongoing risk assessment conducted with all relevant stakeholders.
-Details of the key decisions taking place during the year under review are explained on page 3 in relation to the Company’s strategy to focus on the provision of Depository services to unauthorised UK domiciled funds and to transfer this activity and the Facilities Agency activity to BNP Paribas S.A. and to transfer the Authorised funds Depositary book of business to client-nominated third parties.
+Details of the key decisions taking place during the year under review are explained on page 3 in relation to the Company’s strategy to focus on the provision of Trustee services and to transfer the UK non-Authorised Funds and Facilities Agency Services activity to BNP Paribas S.A.
+London Branch and to transfer the UK Authorised funds Depositary book of business to client-nominated third parties.

 The Company has no employees, however, as a subsidiary Company within the Group, the Directors consider the impact of the Company’s activities on its shareholder, its subsidiaries, the BNP Paribas businesses that have an interest in the Company’s investments, its clients and other stakeholders.
 The Company’s stakeholders are consulted routinely on a wide range of matters including investment strategy, governance of its subsidiaries and compliance with Group policies, corporate governance matters and operational matters, to ensure that the Company operates at high standards of business conduct and governance in line with the Group.